andrewgurung/thisAndObjectPrototype/this.md

 ```

 ### Rule #2: Implicit Binding
-- When function is invoked in context of an object
 - Context object owns or contains the function
+- Mutate the object to include a reference on itself to the function
 - `this` = context object

 ```js